 Mount Sinai Hospital Book Prize

 Established by Mount Sinai in 1993, this award is presented to a student demonstrating outstanding achievement in the area of oncology.
-The award acknowledges the student’s academic excellence, as well as her/his particular interest and aptitude for clinical work in this area.
+The award acknowledges the student’s academic excellence, as well as their particular interest and aptitude for clinical work in this area.

 Nina Mehta Under Serviced Population Recognition Award